 Albany State University Police Department maintains a combined Daily Crime and Fire Log of all crime and fire incidents reported to the Department.
 The University Police publishes the Daily Crime and Fire Log Monday-Friday, when the campuses are open.
 The log is available 24 hours per day to members of public.
 The log identifies the type, location and time of each criminal incident reported to University Police.
-The local newspaper and the local television and radio stations contact University Police to acquire information from this log.
-Information deemed newsworthy is published in both newspapers and is broadcast by the local radio and television stations.
-The most current 60 days of information is available in the lobby of the Main ASU Police Department building at 111 Joseph Holley Drive, Albany GA as well on the ASU West campus Police department, at 2400 Gillionville Road, Building A, room 133 Albany, GA.
-Upon request, a copy of any maintained Daily Crime and Fire Log will be made available for viewing, within 48 hours of notice.
+The most current information is available on the website at www.asurams.edu.
+Upon request, at 111 Joseph Holley Drive (ASU East), Albany GA as well on the 2400 Gillionville Road, Building A, room 133 (ASU West), Albany, GA. a copy of any maintained Daily Crime and Fire Log will be made available for viewing, within 48 hours of notice.